 - The drug or therapy is off-formulary and not part of your health plan.

-- Using out-of-network services or using your health insurance out of state when your health plan requires "in-network" providers.
+- You may have used out-of-network services or used your health insurance out of state when your health plan requires "in-network" providers.

 How to Fight a Health Insurance Claim Decision